asgood23/STATIONS/diverse-tomes/4d20-chargen.md

 {: .no_toc }

 Quick character seeds from various lyrical worlds.

 Roll 4d20 and use in the system of your choice.

+Create your own and [send it to us](https://72stations.com/connect.html)!
+(We'll put it up on the site and attribute your contribution).

 {:toc}
 *